 Myth #3: Good Readers Are Good Listeners Both reading and listening depend on translating sounds into meaning.
 Because of this shared factor, many people think that good readers are always good listeners.
-This isn't true.
+This is not true.
 Research shows that there is little relationship between the average person's scores for reading and listening.
 So even if you have trouble with reading, you can still be a good listener.
-And if you're a great reader, you still might have to polish your listening skills.
+In addition, if you're a great reader, you still might have to polish your listening skills.

-Myth #4: Smart People Are Better Listeners Students who score high on intelligence tests don't always do well on listening tests.
-Smarter students do have the capacity to be better listeners than the average student.
-But a high intelligence may actually interfere with good listening.
+Myth #4: Smart People Are Better Listeners Students who score high on intelligence tests do not always do well on listening tests.
+Smarter students do have the capacity to be better listeners than the average student does.
+However, a high intelligence may actually interfere with good listening.

-Myth #5: Listening Improves with Age The ability to listen and to understand does improve as people get older.
+Myth #5: Listening Improves with Age the ability to listen and to understand does improve, as people get older.
 For example, your younger brother or sister probably has a harder time understanding complicated things than you do.
-But although listening ability increases the older you get, listening performance declines.
-Several studies have shown that children are better listeners than adolescents.
+However, although listening ability increases the older you get, listening performance declines.
+Several studies have shown that children are better listeners than adolescents are.
 Young adolescents are better listeners than older ones.
 Most people become poorer listeners as they get older.
 You can tell your parents about that!